steveseguin/StageTEN-Guides/publishing-to-OBS.md

 In the browser source settings, let's add our Stage TEN embed URL to the URL section.

-Let's also ensure the Width is set to `1920` and the Height is set to `1080`.
+If our content is of standard 16:9 landscape format, we can set the Width is set to `1920` and the Height is set to `1080`.

+If our content is vertical 9:16 portrait format though, we can set the Width to `1080` and Height to `1920`.

 We then need to to check the box `Control audio via OBS`, otherwise the stream's audio won't be captured by OBS.